Nueva Ecija

-Nueva Ecija, officially the Province of Nueva Ecija (Lalawigan ng Nueva Ecija /tl/; Probinsia ti Nueva Ecija; Luyag/Probinsia na Nueva Ecija; Lalawigan ning Nueva Ecija), is a landlocked province in the Philippines located in the Central Luzon region.
-Its capital is the city of Palayan, while Cabanatuan, its former capital, is the largest city and the economic, commercial, and institutional center of Nueva Ecija.
-The province borders, from the south clockwise, Bulacan, Pampanga, Tarlac, Pangasinan, Nueva Vizcaya and Aurora.
-The province is nationally known as the Rice Granary of the Philippines, producing the largest rice yield in the country.
+Nueva Ecija, officially the Province of Nueva Ecija, is a landlocked province in the Philippines.
+It is located in the Central Luzon region.
+Its capital is the city of Palayan.
+Its former capital is Cabanatuan, Nueva Ecija's largest city and its economic, commercial, and institutional center.
+Nueva Ecija borders the provinces of Aurora, Bulacan, Nueva Vizcaya, Pampanga, Pangasinan, and Tarlac.
+It is nationally known as the Rice Granary of the Philippines, as it produces the largest yield of rice in the Philippines.

 History

 Early history

-These first settlers included tribes of Bugkalots or Italons, Abaca and Buquids.
-Settlements were built along the banks following the river's undulations.
-The Ilongots, meaning people of the forest, were the fierce headhunters and animist tribes who occupied Carranglan and the mountainous terrain of Sierra Madre and Caraballo Mountains.
+Nueva Ecija's first settlers included tribes of Caraclan and Buquid people and Bugkalot (Abaca and Ilongot) people.
+Settlements were built along the Rio Grande de Pampanga's river banks.
+The Bugkalot were the fierce headhunters and animist tribes who occupied Carranglan and the mountainous terrain of Sierra Madre and Caraballo Mountains.
 The head hunting communities were nestled along the riverbanks of Rio Grande's tributaries in the north.
 Abaca and Italon were subgroups of Bugkalot people, meaning river settlers.
 Ilongots survived mainly by fishing and hunting.
 Food production was a secondary occupation.
 The agriculture-based community of Caraclans and Buquids were settled in Bongabon and Pantabangan along the riverbanks of Rio Grande's tributaries in the northeast.

-When the waves of Tagalog migrations took place between 300 and 200 B.C., intrepid travelers and traders set up settlements along Luzon's western coast.
-These early settlements formed the nucleus of the Pampango Empire that was consolidated by Balagtas.
-The flatlands of the southern portion of Upper Pampanga was a hospitable place for these new Tagalog settlers.
-The indigenous tribes were forced to take to the hills in the face of the Tagalogs' superior technology.

-Barter trade flourished among communities that settled along the great river.
-The constant riverside trading resulted in both a commercial and cultural exchange between the settlements in vast plains upstream of the Pampanga River.
-Settlements in Carranglan, Pantabangan, and Bongabon and prospered and grew into more stable communities.